 This certificate will provide students with knowledge of management principles, techniques, and tools essential to the application of computers and information systems in the business environment.
-It will also prepare them as a business professional with sophisticated
+It will also prepare them as a business professional with sophisticated understanding of trends and issues related to information systems.
+Students will develop an understanding of the more technical aspects of information systems management, and how to align information systems with business goals.

-The University Certificate in Computers and Management Information Systems is offered by Athabasca University's Faculty of Business 2, 1.800.468.6531, or email 2.
+The University Certificate in Computers and Management Information Systems is offered by Athabasca University's Faculty of Business 7, 1.800.468.6531, or email 7.